scottkellum/scottkellum.com/src/content/work/golds-guide-luxe-website-design.md

 After the redesign of Gold’s Guide, they saw a 2x uptick in page views and reduction in bounce rates of 10%.
 Readers were spending 3x more time on the site increasing engagement.

 <a href="https://goldsguide.com/" target="_blank" class="cta">Visit Gold’s Guide</a>

+_Note: the site has undergone design changes without my input_